ligato/docs/docs/intro/faq.md

 ### How does a Ligato-built CNF talk to external apps?

-Ligato provides plugins and developers can craft their own for communicating with external applications.
+Ligato provides plugins, and developers can craft their own for communicating with external applications.

 ### What is a Key Value (KV) Data Store?